exsc classroom

 This degree prepares students for a broad range of occupations that promote health and physical fitness.
 Aspiring physical therapists, athletic trainers, strength and conditioning coaches, physical education teachers and exercise physiologists should consider earning a B.S. in Exercise Science.

-Mercy College is known for flexible scheduling and small class size.
+Mercy University is known for flexible scheduling and small class size.
 Our small class size facilitates a close relationship among the students and between students and faculty.
 Laboratory sections are taught by the professors who teach the lectures and not by graduate students.
 This arrangement enables faculty to closely coordinate the lecture and laboratory components of our courses and enables students to learn laboratory skills from experienced professionals.

 Yes.
 Acceptance of transfer credits is determined by Admissions.
 They consult with any graduate program to which you intend to apply.
-To be eligible for a BS in Exercise Science, which is a 120-credit degree, students must complete a minimum of 30 undergraduate credits at Mercy College.
+To be eligible for a BS in Exercise Science, which is a 120-credit degree, students must complete a minimum of 30 undergraduate credits at Mercy University.
 Mercy may transfer up to 90 undergraduate credits from a 4-year college and up to 75 credits from a 2-year community college.

 Yes, faculty are always ready to help students with questions about what courses to take, the sequencing of courses, and career opportunities, including internships and cooperative education.